mangekyou-network/one-eye/README.md

 Note:
 - Replace your Cookieswarm API key.
 - Replace the OPENAI_API_KEY with your own.
-- Switch the VERIFIABLE_INFERENCE to true to enable zkTLS inference.
+- Switch the `VERIFIABLE_INFERENCE_ENABLED` to true to enable zkTLS AI inference.

 #### Start Agent